Do Shoppers Trust AI-Generated Product Images? We Asked

 For many in retail, this feels like a bold step forward and a signal of how quickly experimentation with AI imagery is moving into live e-commerce environments.
 But it also raises a critical question: will shoppers actually believe what they see?

 To explore this, Stylitics partnered with Aha Studio to survey 411 shoppers across web and social contexts.
+As AI product photography moves from experimentation into live fashion ecommerce, retailers are testing how AI-generated product imagery can expand visual coverage on the product page.
+But alongside the potential of image generation comes a core question: can shoppers trust what they see?
 The results reveal a clear pattern: consumers aren’t rejecting AI imagery outright, but they expect accuracy, honesty, and brand consistency before they’ll buy.

 Do Shoppers Trust AI-Generated Images?